lkampoli/kappa/README.md

     - interaction.yaml.
 * Example testcases are located in /tests.

+## Installation
+Detailed information about installation can be found at https://github.com/lkampoli/kappa/wiki/HOWTO.

 ## Copyrights

 KAPPA is an open source project, it is distributed under the [LGPL v3](https://www.gnu.org/licenses/lgpl-3.0.en.html).
 Anyone interested in using, developing or contributing to KAPPA is welcome.
 Take a look at the [contributing guidelines](CONTRIBUTING.md) to start to contribute to the project.